ryantd42/NY-Legislative-Git/2023/S666C-2023/bill.md

   299. EXAMINATION; BOOKS AND RECORDS; REPORTS.
   300. PROHIBITED ACTS.
   301. REGULATIONS; MINIMUM STANDARDS.
   302. APPLICATION FOR ACQUISITION OF CONTROL OF A  CONSUMER  DEBT COLLECTOR.
   303. SUSPENSION AND REVOCATION.
   304. BAD ACTORS.
   305. PENALTIES.
+  306. PREEMPTION OF LOCAL LAW.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD03040-17-4
+ S. 666--C  2

   § 295.
 DEFINITIONS.
 AS USED IN THIS ARTICLE:

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03040-15-4
- S. 666--B  2

   1. "AFFILIATED  COMPANY"  MEANS  A  CONSUMER DEBT COLLECTOR OPERATING UNDER THE CONTROL OF A LICENSEE, PROVIDED THAT  THE  AFFILIATED  COMPANY SHARES  COMMON  FACILITIES, MANAGEMENT, AND OPERATIONS WITH THE LICENSEE AND THE AFFILIATED COMPANY DOES NOT ENGAGE IN ANY COLLECTION  ACTIVITIES OTHER THAN DEBT BUYING OR DEBT COLLECTION FOR THE LICENSEE.
   2. "APPLICANT" MEANS A CONSUMER DEBT COLLECTOR WHO HAS FILED AN APPLI- CATION TO OBTAIN A LICENSE UNDER THIS ARTICLE.